What Is Retinol Serum and How Does It Work?

 The key to understanding how retinol serums work is to understand that retinol is a form of vitamin A. All retinoids are derivatives of vitamin A, but retinol is the gentlest form and is commercially available without a prescription.

-A good retinol serum is an important part of skin care because our bodies don’t naturally create vitamin A on their own.
-According to the Mayo Clinic, “vitamin A is used in topical creams to reduce fine wrinkles, splotches and roughness and treat acne.”
+Good retinol serum is an important part of skincare because our bodies don’t naturally create vitamin A on their own.
+According to the Mayo Clinic, “vitamin A is used in topical creams to reduce fine wrinkles, splotches, and roughness and treat acne.”

 To sum up: retinol serums work by deeply penetrating the skin to deliver moisture, vitamin A, and other nutrients that diminish signs of aging and promote a clear complexion.